tdm-project/tdm-power-load-forecaster/README.md

 `horizon_length`
 : length, in hours, of the forecast horizon

-`use_temperature`
+`weather_ts`
+: name of the InfluxDB *measurement* storing the weather-related time series

+`weather_server_url`
+: URL of the web service providing the weather-related time series

+`weather_start_timestamp`
-: specify whether to use the temperature measurements for computing the power load forecasts
+: date corresponding to the first available weather-related historical measurements

+`weather_forecast_interval`
+: interval, in hours, between consecutive weather forecasts

 #### Options accepted in `GENERAL` section